 - Stay loyal to an airline to accumulate frequent flyer miles.

 - Make your reservations through an online booking engine like Expedia that offers points-based rewards.

 - Do your research and shop around for affordable eats and experiences while on the ground – Airbnb is a great resource affordable accommodation AND authentic, budget friendly activities.

 Myth #2: Frequent Flying is for “First World-ers”

 Reality check: A Caribbean passport can take you just as far as a first world one.

-It might be easy to forget that when you’re scrolling through Instagram bombarded by travel related posts from North American and European women of all hues who don’t have to deal with the hurdles we encounter.
-They’re snapping up last minute travel deals and dodging visa applications like pros while we’re left paying triple the cost to jet off to the same destinations and handing over fees for visas we’re not even certain we’ll be granted.
+It might be easy to forget that when you’re scrolling through Instagram, bombarded by travel related posts from North American and European women of all hues who don’t have to deal with the hurdles Caribbean travellers encounter.
+They’re snapping up last minute deals and dodging visa applications like pros while we’re left paying triple the cost to jet off to the same destinations and handing over fees for visas we’re not even certain we’ll be granted.
 But we shouldn’t let this stop us.
 There are several websites to help us find flights for our budget and there are many countries in the world that don’t require citizens from some West Indian countries to get a visa.

 How to deal:

 - Pick a destination that doesn’t require citizens from your country to get a visa.